outreachy/website/docs/intern-agreement.md

 (c) you are not a person or entity restricted by US export controls or sanctions programs;

-(d) you are or will be 18 years of age or older by December 3, 2019;
+(d) you are or will be 18 years of age or older by May 19, 2020;

 (e) (i) the contents of your Application and information you submitted for your Initial Application, including your stated availability and time commitment to